VinayB2/EZTS-Training/README.md

+# 20 Days of DSA with EZ Training

-Day - 1: OOPS and Problem Solving
+DAY-1: OOPS and problem solving
-Day - 2: Problem Solving
+DAY-2: Problem solving